 Enriched with Information

 Science News came to my rescue vis-à-vis the previous post, Is Rock Conscious.
-Recently, Science News ran the series, Demystifying the Mind, which reviews the latest research into consciousness.
+Their series, Demystifying the Mind, reviews the latest research into consciousness.
 These excerpts are from the last article in the series, Enriched with Information, which speaks to what I have to say on this.
+(Google: Consciousness: here, there and everywhere?)

 As a scientist, Giulio Tononi’s goal is as lofty as it gets: He wants to understand how the brain generates consciousness.
 Tononi’s idea, though, extends beyond humans.
 By moving from nerve cells to the math that describes them, he has untethered the theory of consciousness from the physical brain.
 Like amorphous Silly Putty, the equations can be molded to fit any system.
 With the right calculations, scientists could test whether a tornado with its innumerable dust particles circling in unison, 2050’s iPhone or the trillions of megabytes of information zooming around the Internet could have some degree of consciousness.